kubernetes/ingress-nginx/ISSUE_TRIAGE.md

 # Triage Process

+As any kind of contributor (triage, reviewer ...), always have in mind that if a user came to us and raised an issue, the user may have a real problem.
+We must assume that, and not the opposite (the user needs to prove to us that this is a bug).
+Keeping that in mind, **be nice with users, even if you don’t agree with them**

 Note that this guide refers to contributing through issue triaging.
 If you are interested in contributing to actual sources of the repository, see [this guide](./CONTRIBUTING.MD).

 ## General Information